A North Vancouver axe murderer has been sent to jail for life with no possibility of parole for 25 years.

 Najafi-Chaghabouri killed Wagad with a hatchet at a remote site near the Fraser River just one week after winning an appeal of a deportation order.

 Davies sentenced a second man, Charles Anthony Leslie, 34, to life in prison with no possibility of parole for 16 years after finding him guilty of second-degree murder in the killing.
-Leslie also received a 15 year sentence for the kidnapping.
-The sentences will be served concurrently.

 The sentences follow a lengthy trial in which both men pointed to the other as responsible for the gruesome killing.